Josef Kramolín: Early life

 The registry records in Nymburk parish show a record of the baptism of 12 April 1730.
 He was baptized as Josef Karel.
 His parents were already permanently settled in Nymburk, named Joseph George Kramolín (1706 - 1733) and Barbara, née White (1701-1751).
 Kramolín had two siblings, a brother Wenceslas (1733-1799), who was also a painter by vocation, and a sister, Barbara, Dorothy (1732 -?).

 Kramolín was guided by his parents to sing, and in 1743 he worked briefly in a chorus in the St. Vitus Cathedral in Prague.
 He also lived in a Benedictine monastery in the church.
 After Prague began besieging Prussians he briefly returned to Nymburk, then soon went to Kutná Hora, in seminars at the church to complete his education.
 In Kutna Hora he received the rudiments of the art of painting from the artist Vit Hrdlicka.
-In 1751 Kramolín 's mother died, so he returned to Nymburk, and become a painter.
+In 1751 Kramolín 's mother died, so he returned to Nymburk, and became a painter.
 He later moved to Prague, where he became an apprentice to Franz Xaver Palko, who was working on the frescoes in the Jesuit church of St. Nicholas in Prague.
 From that experience he got the basics, and learned to mix colors and perfected his drawing style.
 At this time, he got his first individual contract.